-We understand your greatest fear in hiring us is how much it’s going to cost. Â To lessen that concern, we provide this information about how we structure fees. Â Fees for each matter vary depending on specific issues and facts, but the following should provide some basis for understanding how we bill.
+I understand your greatest fear in hiring me is how much it’s going to cost. Â To lessen that concern, I provide this information about how my fees are structured. Â Fees for each matter vary depending on specific issues and facts; the following should provide some basis for understanding how you are billed.

-Common sense – and the Texas rules of professional conduct – require our fees be reasonable. Â The rules list relevant factors in determining the fee, including the time involved and the difficulty of the issue, the experience of the attorney, etc. Â Also, we must provide competent representation and explain matters sufficiently to permit you to make informed decisions regarding the representation.
+Common sense – and the Texas rules of professional conduct – require fees be reasonable. Â The rules list relevant factors in determining the fee, including the time involved and the difficulty of the issue, the experience of the attorney, etc. Â Also, an attorney must provide competent representation and explain matters sufficiently to permit you to make informed decisions regarding the representation.

-We meet these requirements in three ways. Â First, we limit our practice to those areas of law in which we have competence. Â If you need assistance beyond our capability we will either associate with capable counsel, or refer you to capable counsel – if we can’t help you, we’ll find someone who can!
+These requirements are met in three ways. Â First, my practice is limited to those areas of law in which I have competence. Â If you need assistance beyond my capability I will refer you to capable counsel!

-Second, we provide a brief initial telephone consultation without charge. Â This enables us to learn more quickly what you need and whether we can help you. Â We might then provide an â€śin personâ€ť consultation during which we discuss the likely legal and financial considerations so you can make an “informed decision” whether to proceed further.
-In litigation matters, the fee for this consultation is $200 in advance; for non-litigation matters, the fee is $75.00 in advance.
-If you retain us, this amount is credited towards your first invoice.
+Second, I provide a brief initial telephone consultation without charge. Â This enables me to learn more quickly what you need and whether I can help you. Â We might then engage in an â€śin personâ€ť consultation during which we discuss the likely legal and financial considerations so you can make an “informed decision” whether to proceed further.
+In litigation matters, the fee for this consultation is $200 in advance; for non-litigation matters, the fee is $75.00 in advance for the first half-hour.

-By the way, if you cannot drive downtown and taxi or bus is not appropriate, Mr. Bernard will come to your location (whether at home, hospital or elsewhere).
-Depending on the particular matter and practice area, we provide this service at no extra charge.
+By the way, if you cannot drive downtown and taxi or bus is not appropriate, we can meet at your location (whether at home, hospital or elsewhere).
+Depending on the particular matter and practice area, this service is provided at no extra charge.

-Third, if there is mutual agreement to retain us, we document in writing the scope of the representation is documented in a written engagement agreement, along with the fee basis (Fixed Fee or Hourly) and any special requirements of the matter.
+Third, if there is mutual agreement to proceed, the scope of the representation is documented in a written engagement agreement, along with the fee basis (Fixed Fee or Hourly) and any special requirements of the matter.